seanwhs/Tutorials/react/JS-DOM-Manipulation.md

 React teaches you how to describe UI in a cleaner, state-driven way.

 If you understand both, you will be much stronger as a frontend developer: vanilla DOM gives you fundamentals, and React gives you a scalable component model. [legacy.reactjs](https://legacy.reactjs.org/docs/faq-internals.html)
-## Notes on your repo
-I couldn’t directly fetch the GitHub repo page from the provided link, so I avoided making repo-specific claims.
-If you want, I can next turn this into a repo-aware version with sections matched to your project structure, filenames, and examples.